DavidThien/IDE-IT/README.md

 * Implemented an initial test suite
 * Integrated with Travis for CI testing on Github
 * Designed a methodology and implemented tests to assess the success of IDE-IT

-Our next goals are:

-* Refine current evaluation functions

 ## Installation